willemneal/workspaces-js/packages/js/README.md

 Running on Testnet
 ==================

-near-workspaces is set up so that you can write tests once and run them against a local Sandbox node (the default behavior) or against [NEAR TestNet](https://docs.near.org/docs/concepts/networks).
+near-willem-workspaces is set up so that you can write tests once and run them against a local Sandbox node (the default behavior) or against [NEAR TestNet](https://docs.near.org/docs/concepts/networks).
 Some reasons this might be helpful:

 * Gives higher confidence that your contracts work as expected
 * You can test against deployed testnet contracts